 In recent years, scientists have begun to recognize that seemingly isolated rocks beneath the seafloor are a haven for microbial life.
 Biological activity in this subseafloor realm likely impacts ocean chemistry and the ocean’s critical capacity to store carbon and maintain the planet’s habitability.
 Our understanding of this activity, currently is in its infancy, will substantially expand thanks to the next Falkor mission.

-On September 22, Falkor will depart Victoria, British Columbia with the ROPOS remotely operated vehicle and steam to the underwater volcano called Axial Seamount, about 575 kilometers to the southwest.
-There, a team will begin an unprecedented study of the microbes and viruses that live within the rocky layers beneath the seafloor.
+On September 22, Falkor departed Victoria, British Columbia with the ROPOS remotely operated vehicle, headed to the underwater volcano called Axial Seamount, about 575 kilometers to the southwest.
+There, a team began an unprecedented study of the microbes and viruses that live within the rocky layers beneath the seafloor.

-Julie Huber at the Marine Biological Laboratory will lead the new collaboration with Schmidt Ocean Institute, which also involves Huber’s colleagues from University of Washington, NOAA Pacific Marine Environmental Laboratory, University of Massachusetts, Amherst, and J. Craig Venter Institute.
+Julie Huber at the Marine Biological Laboratory led the new collaboration with Schmidt Ocean Institute, which also involves Huber’s colleagues from University of Washington, NOAA Pacific Marine Environmental Laboratory, University of Massachusetts, Amherst, and J. Craig Venter Institute.